top of page

 Kreta Ayer

-Singapore’s Chinatown is big!
-Essentially Singapores Chinatown consists of four main areas, Telok Ayer, Kreta Ayer, Bukit Pasoh & Tanjong Pagar.
-So it will likely take you two full days to explore all these areas…
+Firstly Singapore’s Chinatown is big!
+So it will likely take you two full days to explore all these areas… Essentially Chinatown consists of four main areas, Telok Ayer, Kreta Ayer, Bukit Pasoh & Tanjong Pagar.

-Let's start with Kreta Ayer, it is today’s modern tourist section located in the heart of Chinatown.
+We'll start with Kreta Ayer as it is today’s modern tourist section located in the heart of Chinatown.
 This lovely area consists of 5-6 main streets, Temple St, Smith St, Terengganu St, Sago lane & Sago St, Pagoda St, and Mosque Street.
 You’ll want to walk them all so you don't miss a thing.

 From the first moment you exit the MRT and the escalator pushes you up onto Pagoda Street, you feel like you've been transported into a new world.
-It can be overwhelming at first so take your time and look around, Be sure to take lots of photos, and enjoy the experience.
+It can be overwhelming at first so take your time and look around and be sure to take lots of photos, and enjoy the experience.

 At first glance beautiful brightly colored historic Shophouses with colorful shutters and ornate tiles, are every where you look.